 Arizona Poison and Drug Information Center

-The first poison center in Arizona answers phone calls from 13 of Arizona's 14 counties, helping people worried about poison, medicines and bites and stings from venomous creatures.
-The certified specialists answer more than 65,000 calls per year.
+The first poison center in Arizona answers phone calls from 13 of Arizona's 15 counties, helping people who are worried about poison, medicines and bites and stings from venomous creatures.
+The certified specialists answer about 100 calls per day.
 Education about how to prevent accidental poisonings and what to do when you encounter a rattlesnake or scorpion is also an important part of the public health hotline's mission.
 The center provides the following outreach services:

 - Presentations at a variety of locations including community organizations, businesses, senior citizens' groups and professional conferences